 As you shop for software, you’ll probably be comparing features.
 This is where the old adage comes in: Talk is cheap.

-Save yourself headache in the long-run by looking beyond what registration software providers say they do, and dig into how the features actually meet your specific needs.
+Save yourself a headache in the long-run by looking beyond what registration software providers say they do and dig into how the features actually meet your specific needs.

 Once you’ve figured out whether a feature meets your needs, consider – is it easy to use?
 Furthermore, will it help your camp reach your enrollment goals?
 When talking with a potential provider, be sure to consider:

 - Customization: Choose a platform that allows you to tailor registration to fit your camp.
 As mentioned above, you should be able to build custom forms, offer a range of payment options, and wrap the layout in the camp’s branding.

 - Flexibility: Flexible software can grow with your camp.
 It can be scaled up to accommodate more campers and registrations.
 Remember, you’re buying a solution that fits your needs now and into the future.